DevWithDarius/secure-serverless-app/README.md

 Terraform for managing and provisioning all AWS resources.

 Setup Instructions
-Prerequisites:
+Prerequisites
 AWS Account: Set up your AWS account and configure AWS CLI if needed.

 Terraform: Install Terraform for provisioning and managing AWS resources.

-Git: Make sure Git is installed to clone this repository.
+Git: Ensure Git is installed to clone this repository.

-Steps to Deploy:
+Steps to Deploy
 Clone the Repository:

 bash